 - Optional: Add a dash of cumin to add additional flavor.

-- Optional: Add a few finely chopped mint leaves.
+- Optional: Add a few mint leaves when blending for a minty taste.

 Watch video on how to make sahawiq: